 What is a Non-Agent?

-Sometimes you will have users at your firm that need to use the dialer to receive incoming calls, make outbound calls, or be available for transferred calls.
-However, these users should not be able to see any queued outbound calls.
-This is considered a non-agent.
+Sometimes you will have users at your firm that need to use the dialer to make outbound calls or be available for transferred calls.
+However, these users should not be able to see any incoming calls or queued outbound calls.
+This type of user is considered a non-agent.
 Non-agents should not be granted the "Call Center Agent" user permission.

 Non-agents only have one of two options regarding their dialer status.
-They can either accept incoming calls or not accept incoming calls.
-This setting can be set from directly inside of the dialer window:
+They can either accept call transfers or not accept call transfers.
+This setting can be set directly inside the dialer window:

-This setting can also be set by clicking your user initials bubble in the upper-right corner of the screen and navigating to "User Settings".
+Defaults for this setting can be set by clicking your user initials bubble in the upper-right corner of the screen and navigating to "User Settings".

 Next, scroll down to the section labeled "Default Call Center Statuses".
 Here you can set your default login status and default status after wrapping up.
 You can choose to either "Accept Incoming Calls" or "Do Not Accept Incoming Calls".

 What is an Agent?

-In a call center environment or for any firm with active marketing/advertising campaigns, we strongly recommend that each agent sets the default login status to “Available”
+In a call center environment or for any firm with active marketing/advertising campaigns, we strongly recommend that each agent sets both default status settings to “Available”.

 This is so that agents are ready to take/make calls as soon as they log in to the CRM and also right after they wrap up a call.
-If an agent needs to go on break, then they can change their dialer status at any time to “Busy” or “Offline” and then back to “Available” when the break is over.
+If an agent needs to go on break, they can change their dialer status at any time to “Busy” or “Offline” and then back to “Available” when the break is over.

-⚠️ Important: An agent will not see any inbound or outbound call requests if they are not on “Available” status.
-If the firm does not do a lot of marketing/advertising and is looking for more of a click-to-call experience, then we suggest that you configure the default status to “Busy” and then the agent may put themselves on “Available” manually, as needed in the Smart Dialer.
+⚠️ Important: An agent will not receive any inbound or outbound call requests if their dialer is not on “Available” status.
+If the firm does not do a lot of marketing/advertising and is looking for more of a click-to-call experience, then we suggest that you configure the default status to “Busy” so then the agent may put themselves on “Available” manually, as needed, in the Smart Dialer.

-However, it is important to recognize that if your firm does not have any agents on “Available” status and an inbound call rings in the Smart Dialer, then it will ring several times, and then bounce to the call forwarding number after it times out based on your settings.
-If you are an administrative user and would like to learn more, then please review the Administrator’s Guide to the Law Ruler Smart Dialer.
+However, it is important to recognize that if your firm does not have any agents on “Available” status and an inbound call rings in the Smart Dialer, it will ring several times and then bounce to the call forwarding number after it times out based on the current Call Center Settings.
+If you are an administrative user and would like to learn more, please review the Administrator’s Guide to the CRM Smart Dialer.

 Imagine not having to repeat the same voicemail message 50 times a day when some of the clients that you call do not answer the phone.
-That will not happen anymore with the Law Ruler Smart Dialer. 😂
+That will not happen anymore with the CRM Smart Dialer! 😂

 ⏱️ Save your time and your voice for when clients answer the phone!